enhancingad/enhancingaudiodescription.com/_posts/2015-01-02-team-krisztian-hofstadter.md

             {{ page.description }}
           {% endif %}
           <br><br>
           <p>Krisztián is a creative technologist working as a researcher, lecturer, freelancer and artist.
-Besides working on the EAD project as a research associate, his doctoral research developed brain-computer music interfaces for meditation.
+Besides working on the EAD project as a research associate, his doctoral research developed brain-computer music interfaces (BCMI) for meditation.
           <br><br>
           He has also been teaching music technology-related subjects (e.g. sonic art, sensor technology and music for the moving image) as an associate lecturer at the Anglia Ruskin University, Cambridge and the University of Bedfordshire between 2011 and 2019 and started teaching a module on sensemaking, digital identities and web-design at the School of Philosophy and Arts History at the University of Essex 2021.
 As a freelancer and artist, he has been producing sound design and music, websites and visual art, including photography and paintings.
           <br><br>